-- Responsible for maintaining privileged user access and logical security over the servers, and hardware devices related to TIER, FARS, and HR Connect. - Responsible for granting, reviewing, and removing user access to TIER, FARS, and HR - Responsible for performing patching to the operating system and database and application changes to TIER, FARS, and HR Connect.
+- Responsible for maintaining privileged user access and logical security over the servers, and hardware devices related to TIER, FARS, and HR Connect. - Responsible for granting, reviewing, and removing user access to TIER, FARS, and HR Connect. - Responsible for performing patching to the operating system and database and application changes to TIER, FARS, and HR Connect.

-- Responsible for maintaining physical access and environment controls for TIER, FARS, and HR Connect. - Responsible for performing data back-ups for TIER, FARS, and HR Connect.
+- Responsible for maintaining physical access and environment controls for TIER, FARS, and HR Connect. - Responsible for performing data back-ups for TIER, FARS, and HR Connect. - Responsible for maintaining business process controls associated with the complete, accurate, timely and authorized input, processing, and output of information for TIER, FARS, and HR Connect.